PYGMY MOUSE LEMUR

 Their minute size, contrasting with their large eyes and ears, gives the pygmy mouse lemur an extremely charming appearance.
 They have reddish-brown fur over their bodies, with a cream-colored underbelly.
 They have a white stripe running vertically between their eyes to their nose.
 Their snout is short and pointed, and their ears are tall and very mobile.
 Their limbs are relatively short compared to the size of the body, and the forelegs are slightly shorter than the hindlegs.
 Their petite hands have an almost frog-like appearance, with the tips of their fingers ending in wide pads.
 The only form of sexual dimorphism expressed in pygmy mouse lemurs is ear length: males’ ears are longer than females’.

-Pygmy mouse lemurs are mostly frugivorous, supplementing their diet with flowers, gums, and small insects.
+Pygmy mouse lemurs are mostly frugivorous, supplementing their fruit-based diet with flowers, gums, and small insects.
 They avoid leaves, because in their dry climate, many plants produce toxins to defend from leaf-eating animals.
 Because of the pygmy mouse lemur’s small size, these toxins could quickly become lethal if consumed.

 Behavior and Lifestyle

-Pygmy mouse lemurs are known to engage in daily torpor lasting about nine hours per day during the dry season.
+Pygmy mouse lemurs engage in daily torpor lasting about nine hours per day during the dry season.
 In this hibernation-like state, their metabolic rate and body temperature drop drastically.
 Their metabolism may reduce by as much as 90%, and their body temperature can drop almost as low as their surroundings.
 This state helps them to survive periods of food scarcity by reducing their calorie needs.
 Interestingly, there is no clear pattern as to which individual lemurs will engage in torpor.
-Some populations of mouse lemurs enter torpor, when other populations don’t.
+Some populations of mouse lemurs enter torpor when other populations don’t.
 Even within the same population, some individuals simply do not enter torpor while others do.

 The pygmy mouse lemur is considered by some sources to be the world’s smallest primate, and by others as second only to Madame Berthe’s mouse lemur (M. berthae).